 - 1980 Bachelor of Science Degree in Physical Therapy – Awarded with Distinction, McGill University, Montreal, Quebec.

-Research Associate, Ryerson Centre for Immigration Studies, Ryerson University
+Research Affiliate, Ryerson Centre for Immigration Studies, Ryerson University

 Primary Teaching Responsibilities